ResumeLinkCareer Guides → Developer-Centric Prompting

 Testing

-⚡ Target Tech Stack
+⚡ Tools & Tech

 Maintain a personal library of your most effective prompts with detailed notes on why they work — your documented prompt engineering intuition becomes a valuable professional asset that compounds in value as models evolve and others are starting from scratch.